 Then, we tackled the spells.
 Again in Cypher, most of what you would call “spells” are actually cyphers, and this created a world of problems because he didn’t want his spells as cyphers.

-The end result was an amalgamation of the two systems, foreign to our table that played and loved both systems.
-Players were not interested.
+The end result was an amalgamation of the two rulesets, foreign to our table of people that played and loved both systems individually.
+The players were not interested.

 The Cypher Pill

-So what should’ve he done?
-How is one to play in Golarion using the Cypher System solely?
-Or even more exciting question nowadays: how will we play Ptolus using the Cypher System without any of the DnD baggage?
+So what should he have done?
+How can one play in Golarion using solely the Cypher System?
+Or, even more exciting, how will we play Ptolus using the Cypher System without any of the DnD baggage?
 Before we get there, let us first identify the major strengths of the Cypher System.

 Cypher System Design Philosophy

-So why do we say that some details are false precision, and why we want just enough of them to get to the verisimilitude levels?
+So why do we say that some details are false precision, and why do we want just enough of them to get proper verisimilitude?
 What is the goal behind such a game design?